-Mortgages, electricity, internet, food, etc. There are certain fixed expenses that you pretty much know you need to cover every month.
-It’s hard to say exactly how much of your income you use on fixed expenses — it’s different for everyone, obviously — but if you haven’t already, you should figure out this number, give or take a few hundred bucks.
+There are certain fixed expenses that you pretty much know you need to cover every month, like mortgages, groceries, and utility bills.
+Calculate about how much of your income you use on fixed expenses.
 Use this as your baseline benefit amount that any LTDI policy needs to meet.

-Books, movies, music, and other types of entertainment are typically not covered by your fixed expenses, but you’re not going to just stop consuming them because you’re using disability benefits.
+Books, movies, music, and other types of entertainment are typically not covered by your fixed expenses, but it's useful to factor them into your budget when choosing you disability benefits.
 Same goes for other small luxuries, like eating out.

 If you already have a group long-term disability policy through your job, you may be looking to supplement it with a private long-term disability policy.
 In this case, you should look at the benefit you’re already receiving and see what percentage of your after-tax income it covers.